Before the day

 About thirty minutes

-Six practical tools to preview before your upcoming class.
-Each one has a short clip, a plain-language summary, and one question to hold onto.
+A short summary of key concepts and ideas from the PA Systems Leadership Playbook before your upcoming class.
+Each tool has one main resource, a plain-language summary, and one question to hold onto.

 Before the tools

-Because many work problems are not isolated events.
-They are produced by patterns, relationships, structures, and assumptions that keep interacting.
+Because many work and community challenges are not isolated Events.
+They are produced by Patterns, relationships, Systemic Structures, and assumptions that keep interacting.

 A short orientation.

-Systems thinking helps us slow down and look at what keeps producing the visible event.
+Systems Leadership helps us slow down and look at what keeps producing the visible Event.
 It asks how people, incentives, routines, information flows, relationships, and beliefs are connected.

 The goal of this preview is not to turn you into a systems expert before class.
 It is to give you shared language for noticing patterns, asking better questions, and examining your own thinking before acting.